🧬

 Unique facts and fascinating details

-• The breed is known for its incredible cold tolerance due to its thick undercoat.
+• The breed is known for its incredible cold tolerance due to its thick, dense undercoat.

-• The breed has a very low threshold for perceived threats, making them excellent natural guardians.
+• The breed has a very low threshold for boredom and requires consistent mental stimulation.

 Frequently Asked Questions